alexispparra/roots/README.md

 This project is configured for deployment with Firebase App Hosting.
 Final deployment check.
 This deployment will test the new, cleanly created backend connection.
+This is the final check after attempting to resolve the GitHub connection issue.